• Skip to primary navigation

 Ingredients & Substitutes

-• Cabbage: purple or green will both work.
-Avoid using napa cabbage or Chinese cabbage as it'll release too much water into the pan.
+• Cabbage: Purple cabbage or green cabbage both work.
+Avoid napa cabbage or Chinese cabbage as it'll release too much water into the pan.

 • Garlic

-• Fish Sauce: or substitute with more regular soy sauce if you can't find this ingredient
+• Fish Sauce: Or add more regular soy sauce to taste.

-• Red Chili: you can use any large red chili or Thai Bird's Eye Chili for a spicier version
+• Red Chili: Use any large red chili or Thai bird's eye chili for a spicier version

 Expert Tips

-• Do not boil your clear glass noodles.
-Only soak them in warm to hot tap water just until loosened about 5-10 minutes and strain immediately.
+• Don't boil mung bean noodles or they will be soggy - just soak them in warm to hot tap water just until loosened, about 5-10 minutes, and strain.

-• Don't skip the red chili vinegar!
-The tangy flavor balances the savory taste in the noodles.
+• Don't skip the chili vinegar - the tangy flavor balances the savory noodles.

 Instructions